Sound of the Underground (album): Release and promotion

 Sound of the Underground was released in Ireland on 23 May 2003 and in the United Kingdom and European countries three days later, through Polydor Records and Universal Music Group.
 The international versions of the album exclude the bonus tracks "Love Bomb" and "Everything You Ever Wanted".
 A reissue of Sound of the Underground was released on 17 November 2003.
 It replaced the original bonus tracks and "Don't Want You Back" with three new songs: "Jump", "You Freak Me Out", and "Girls on Film".
-The radio edit of "Life Got Cold" and a remix of "Some Kind of Miracle" replaced the original versions.
+The radio edit of "Life Got Cold" and a remix of "Some Kind of Miracle", also replaced the original versions.
 Originally, the album would be promoted with a tour with their fellow Popstars: The Rivals contestants; however, the tour was cancelled due to poor ticket sales.
 Instead, the group promoted the album on their What Will the Neighbours Say...?
 Tour (2005) along with their second studio album What Will the Neighbours Say?
 (2004).
 Sound of the Underground and other Girls Aloud releases were made available for sale on the US iTunes Store on 26 June 2007 through Interscope Records.

+On 26 March 2023, it was reported that the remaining members of Girls Aloud are to share unreleased tracks from the archives, to celebrate the 20th anniversary of the album.
+On 28 April 2023, the band released the promotional single "Sound Of The Underground (Alternative Vocal Mix)", revealed the tracklisting for the forthcoming album reissue, and released a new 4k version of the original music video.
+The 2023 reissue will be available on vinyl for the very first time.